-A. An operator shall store all potentially harmful items, including but not limited to the items described in §§B-[E] F of this regulation, in locations which are inaccessible to children in care.

-- B. E. (text unchanged)

-- F. Alcohol, tobacco, cannabis, cannabis edibles, and smoking and vaping paraphernalia and byproducts shall be stored in an approved manner.

-- [F.] G. (text unchanged)
+- A. An operator shall store all potentially harmful items, including but not limited to the items described in $\S B$ -[E] F of this regulation, in locations which are inaccessible to children in care. - B. -E. (text unchanged) - F. Alcohol, tobacco, cannabis, cannabis edibles, and smoking and vaping paraphernalia and byproducts shall be stored in an approved manner. - [F.] G.-[I.] J. (text unchanged)

-- [G.] H. (text unchanged)

-- [H.] I. (text unchanged)

-- [I.] J. (text unchanged)

-- .04 Medication Administration and Storage.

-- A. H. (text unchanged)

-- I. Medical Cannabis.

-- (1) The administration of medical cannabis by a caregiver to a child who is a qualifying medical cannabis patient is governed by COMAR 10.62.01-10.62.37.
+- A.-H. (text unchanged) - I. Medical Cannabis. - (1) The administration of medical cannabis by a caregiver to a child who is a qualifying medical cannabis patient is governed by COMAR 10.62.01-10.62.37. - (2) The administration of medical cannabis that includes smoking or vaping is prohibited.

-- (2) The administration of medical cannabis that includes smoking or vaping is prohibited. - .05 [Smoking] Alcohol, Tobacco, Cannabis, and Other Drugs.
+.05 [Smoking] Alcohol, Tobacco, Cannabis, and Other Drugs.